NASA-AMMOS/MMGIS/README.md

 2. Run `./install.sh`
    _Note:_ you may need to make this executable first.
 3. To run with apache, change .env file 'SERVER=apache', else 'SERVER=node'.
 Set PORT number appropriately.
-   For authentication, set 'AUTH=csso' for single sign on, or 'AUTH=none' for everything else.
+   For authentication, set 'AUTH=csso' for single sign on, or 'AUTH=none' for everything else (inclduing LDAP auth).
 When using node, you can set 'NODE=development' or 'NODE=production'.
 Database parameters can also be set in this file, if one is used.

 And you're done!